microsoft/BotFramework-WebChat/packages/embed/README.md

 1. `npm install`
 1. `npm run prepublishOnly`
 1. Publishes the build artifact at `/dist/index.html`
-   1. Verifies the file size, it should be less than 30 KB
+   1. Verifies the file size.
+It should be less than 30 KB

 ### Updating servicing plan